In the pre-dawn hours today, the remaining ice on the pond had disappeared and the water opened up. Today was going to be a balmy 54°F.

 New ways to help Unexpected Wildlife Refuge

-We have new t-shirt designs available!
+In addition to donating through our Website, we have new t-shirt designs available!
 Please visit our Galloree store site to see all the new designs, colors and shirt styles that we have with our classic Unexpected Wildlife Refuge logo and screenprints of Hope Sawyer Buyukmihci's original artwork.